Description of kconfig Language

 The choice Entry

 The choice entry is used to define an exclusive choice between several configs.
 These configs need to be defined in the body of the choice.
-It has the same options as the config entry, except for the <type> option, which is always bool and it is not necessary to define it (although possible, for compatibility reasons).
+The choice entry has the same options as the config entry, except for the <type> option, which is always bool and it is not necessary to define it (although possible, for compatibility reasons).

 Note